sachin746/DSA/DigitDP.md

 # 📘 Digit DP — Complete Notes & Problem Set

 Digit DP is a technique for counting or optimizing over numbers ≤ N where the answer depends on digit properties.
-This file gives you clear explanations, templates, and curated problem links.

 ---